awgraves/key-value-store/README.md

 ## Design notes

 1. The kv store and service intentionally limit the 'error' cases by returning nil for keys not yet defined and no-oping if attempting to delete a key that does not exist.
 This reduces complexity by eliminating the need to check for and handle those errors within the calling code.
-2. The kv service's endpoint structure of `/keys/:key` allows for extendibility if we want to have other operations across all keys, such as a `DELETE` request to `/keys` to clear all key/values at once.
+2. The kv service's endpoint structure of `/keys/:key` allows for extendibility if we want to have other operations across all keys, such as a `GET` or `DELETE` request to `/keys` to view all or clear all key value pairs at once, respectively.